-While studying painting at the French Academie, now the Musee du Louvre, Jacques-Louis David painted four artworks in application to the pristegous Prix de Rome scholarship.
-His first three submissions were regected, but his fourth — 'Erasistratus Discovers the Cause of Antiochus’s Disease' finally won the Prix.
+While studying painting at the French Academie, now the Musee du Louvre, Jacques-Louis David painted four artworks in application to the prestigious Prix de Rome scholarship.
+His first three submissions were rejected, but his fourth, Erasistratus Discovers the Cause of Antiochus’s Disease, finally won the Prix.

 The painting depicts the Greek physician Erasistratus (circa 330-255 BCE), answering the call of Seleucus, the king of Syria, whose son Antiochus was terribly sick.
 Erasistratus discovered that Antiochus was weak and near death, but with no visible ailment.
 With his careful eye and insight into human nature, Erasistratus identified his condition as lovesickness, and further, that the object of his passion was his stepmother, the queen Stratonice.
 Uh oh.